allegroai/clearml-docs/docs/apps/clearml_session.md

 ClearML provides tools that allow you to launch remote sessions and to execute code on a remote machine that better meets resource needs:
+* [Clearml Session CLI](#clearml-session-cli) - Launch a JupyterLab and VS Code session on a remote machine
 * [GUI Applications](#gui-applications) (available under ClearML Enterprise Plan)
   * [JupyterLab](../webapp/applications/apps_jupyter_lab.md) - Launch a JupyterLab session on a remote machine
   * [VS Code](../webapp/applications/apps_vscode.md) - Launch a VS Code session on a remote machine

+:::info Remote PyCharm
-* [Remote PyCharm](#remote-pycharm) - Work with PyCharm in a remote session over SSH
+You can also work with PyCharm in a remote session over SSH.
+Use the [PyCharm Plugin](../guides/ide/integration_pycharm.md) to automatically sync local configurations with a remote session.
-* [Clearml Session CLI](#clearml-session-cli) - Launch a JupyterLab and VS Code session on a remote machine

-## GUI Applications

-:::important Enterprise Feature
-This feature is available under the ClearML Enterprise plan
 :::

-The ClearML Enterprise Server provides GUI applications for setting up remote sessions in VS Code and JupyterLab.
-These apps provide local links to access the JupyterLab or VS Code on a remote machine over a secure and encrypted SSH connection, letting you use the IDE as if you're running on the target machine itself

-For more information, see [JupyterLab](../webapp/applications/apps_jupyter_lab.md) and/or [VS Code](../webapp/applications/apps_vscode.md).

-## Remote PyCharm

-You can work with PyCharm in a remote session over SSH.
-Use the PyCharm Plugin to automatically sync local configurations with a remote session.
-For more information, see [Integration for PyCharm](../guides/ide/integration_pycharm.md).

 ## ClearML Session CLI
 `clearml-session` is a feature that allows to launch a session of JupyterLab and VS Code, and to execute code on a remote